Relintai/pandemonium_engine_docs/usage/math/matrices_and_transforms.md

 Note:
  As mentioned in the previous tutorial, it is important to
-          remember that in Godot, the Y axis points *down* in 2D.
+          remember that in Pandemonium, the Y axis points *down* in 2D.
           This is the opposite of how most schools teach linear algebra, with the Y axis pointing up.